 Did you notice anything interesting about that aphrodisiac definition?
 That’s right, there’s no mention of proven claims or efficacy.
 Any drug manufacturer can slap on an aphrodisiac label on a product and market it as such.
 That’s just one of the reasons I’d advise you to steer clear of them and lean toward aphrodisiac foods instead.

-Luckily, there are better ways to set the mood than supposed aphrodisiac supplements, and they involve eating delicious foods.
+Luckily, there are better ways to set the mood than supposed aphrodisiac supplements (though yohimbe does have studies behind its potential benefits), and they involve eating delicious foods.
 That’s right, it’s time to say hello to aphrodisiac foods.